t0t0r0-cat/AudioMuse-AI/README.md

 You can check the [Tested Hardware and Configuration](HARDWARE.md) notes to look which one was already tested till now.

+**IMPORTANT** From `0.7.0-beta` ONNX replace Tensorflow.
+So there is the possibility that CPU not supported till can now work.

 ### (Optional) Experimental Nvidia Support

 NVidia GPU support is available for the worker process.
 This can significantly speed up processing of tracks.